concreted/dqiv-nds-en-script-patcher/README.md

 `ja` language mode:
 ![Party Chat](screenshots/jp_nametags.png)

 There are several command line arguments available, run `python dqiv_patch.py -h` to see documentation.
+For example you can run the script with `--gender m` to generate a script with male gender pronouns, `--gender f` for female pronouns, or `--gender b` to include both.

 ## Comparison Screenshots